rkfael/PCB-Amplifier-AB-1-WATT-RMS/README.md

 <h2 align="center"> Short Articles Series </h2>

-You can use this amplifier for small audio circuits.
+You can use this amplifier in small audio circuits.

-I made this PCB using the *EasyEDA* software and then ordered it online at [*JLCPCB*](https://jlcpcb.com/IRG)
+I designed this PCB keychain using EasyEDA software and then ordered it online from [*JLCPCB*](https://jlcpcb.com/?from=RMW)

-You can order the fabrication according to your preferences of color, thickness, PCB material and more.
+You can customize the fabrication according to your preferences for color, thickness, PCB material, and more.

 Download Prodution File: [Gerber](https://github.com/rkfael/PCB-Amplifier-AB-1-WATT-RMS/blob/main/Gerber_AMP%20AB.zip)